Ataru73/WordleSolver/README.md

 The list I'm currently using can be downloaded here: https://github.com/IlyaSemenov/wikipedia-word-frequency/blob/master/results/enwiki-20190320-words-frequency.txt

-* 'hints' is a text file with the hints wordle gives you.
+* 'hints' is a text file with the hints Wordle gives you.
 The format is explained in a later section.
 * 'sort' if present sorts the list for charachter frequency.
 ## Hints file format
 This is am example hints.txt file: